noahehall/theBookOfNoah/0current/languages/scala/scala.syntax.md

 - use case
   - primary tool for decomposition (and not classes)
     - traits can extend other traits
+    - Objects and classes can extend traits
+    - all can have nested objects, traits, and classes
   - modularize components and describe interfaces (required and provided)
     - required: abstract members that will be implemented by other entities
     - provided: concrete methods & fields